aneoconsulting/ArmoniK/.docs/content/3.benchmarking/stats_v2.10.4.md

 ##### Results analysis

-* The throughput column has been removed from the table because the bench client doesn't return the throughput metric in this version.
+* The throughput column is empty because the bench client doesn't return the throughput metric in this version.
 * We don't have stats for the tests with the number of tasks greater than 10k tasks because the bench client can't handle the results retrieving of a higher number of tasks.

 #### HtcMock